 6. Develop & test your app

 Since developing an app is a complicated process, it’s crucial to break it down into smaller steps.
-If you’re not technically savvy, you’ll need to start by hiring a professional app developer.
+If you’re not technically savvy, you’ll need to start by hiring professional mobile app developers.
 An app developer will begin coding the app’s fundamental capabilities before moving on to more complex features.

 When it’s been created, it’s time to test your app.
 This phase is crucial for ensuring that your code is bug-free and error-free.
 To ensure compatibility, test your app across all devices and platforms.